 When all four hold, the classifier emits BatchKey.AccessorKeyedSingle or BatchKey.AccessorKeyedMany, the generator wires loader.load(key) or loader.loadMany(keys) against the element table’s PK, and no directive on the child is needed.

-The example schema’s CreateFilmsPayload exercises the Many shape:
+The example schema’s CreateFilmsPayload exercises the Many shape.
+Its @service producer returns the backing class, so reflection binds it:

 films: [Film!]!